Symplectic foliated fillings of sphere cotangent bundles: Background

 \subsection{Symplectic and contact foliations}

 A $k$-dimensional {\em foliation} on a manifold $M^n$ is an integrable distribution $\F \subset TM$ of rank $k$.
-We assume that manifolds are oriented and foliations are co-oriented.
+We assume that manifolds are oriented and foliations are co-oriented, and that all foliations have codimension one, that is, $k=n-1$.
 A {\em strong symplectic form} on a foliated manifold $(M, \F)$ is a closed two-form $\om \in \Om^2(M)$ whose restriction to leaves $\om|_\F$ is symplectic.
 The pair $(\F,\om)$ is called a {\em strong symplectic foliation} on $M$.
 Two such forms $\om_0$ and $\om_1$ are equivalent if $\om_0|_\F=\om_1|_\F$.
 The equivalence class of a strong symplectic form $\om_0$ is an affine space.
 Indeed, if $\om_0$ and $\om_1$ are equivalent strong symplectic forms then $(1-t)\om_0 + t\om_1$ lies in the same equivalence class for all $t \in \R$.
 A {\em trivial strong symplectic foliation} is a product of a $(n-k)$-dimensional manifold and a $k$-dimensional symplectic manifold, and the strong symplectic form is defined by pullback.
 As opposed to a strong symplectic form, a {\em weak symplectic form} is a two-form $\om \in \Om^2(M)$ whose restriction to the leaves $\om|_\F$ is symplectic.
 The form $\om$ is not required to be closed in $M$.
+The notion of equivalence between weak symplectic forms is defined in the same way as above.

-On a foliated manifold $(M,\F)$, a {\em foliated contact structure} is a sub-distribution $\xi \subset \F$, whose rank is one less than the rank of $\F$, and that is a contact structure on the leaves.
-A {\em foliated contact form} is a one-form $\alpha \in \Om^1(M)$ that satisfies $\ker \alpha \cap \F=\xi$.
+On a foliated manifold $(M,\F)$, a {\em contact structure} is a sub-distribution $\xi \subset \F$, whose rank is one less than the rank of $\F$, and that is a contact structure on the leaves.
+A {\em contact form} is a one-form $\alpha \in \Om^1(M)$ that satisfies $\ker \alpha \cap \F=\xi$.
+The {\em Reeb vector field} of a foliated contact form on $(M,\F)$ is a vector field $R_\alpha : M \to T\F$ whose restriction to any leaf is a Reeb vector field on the leaf.

 A {\em foliated symplectomorphism} is a foliated diffeomorphism $\phi:(W_0,\F_0,\om_0) \to(W_1,\F_1,\om_1)$ between (strong or weak) symplectic foliations that satisfies $\phi^*\om_1|_{\F_0}=\om_0|_{\F_0}$.
 A {\em foliated contactomorphism} is a foliated diffeomorphism $\phi:(M_0,\F_0,\xi_0) \to (M_1,\F_1,\xi_1)$ satisfying $\phi^*\xi_1=\xi_0$.
 The word `foliated' is sometimes dropped when it is clear from the context.